meows4h/meows4h/README.md

 ## hello!

-im a uni student who swapped from graphic design to comp sci. i go by rox, i study a wide range of concepts that interest me in relation to computer science
+im a uni student who changed majors from graphic design to comp sci. i go by rox, i study a wide range of concepts that interest me in relation to computer science

 ### current classes:
+- intro to security (cs370)

 ### noteable previous classes:
 - intro to parallel programming (cs475) : using OpenMP, Cuda, among other parallel processing APIs to program and run simulations in parallel